[Skip to Content]

 Context

 Observed and expected changes in climate creates a crosscutting issue that poses risks to the global supply chains that federal agencies rely on to acquire the goods and services necessary to complete their missions.
-The U.S. Government Accountability Office included observed and expected climate risks in its 2017 High Risk Reportopens in new window due to the financial implications to the federal government.
+The U.S. Government Accountability Office included climate change risks in its High Risk Listopens in new window due to the financial implications to the federal government.
 Agencies are required by the Federal Managers Financial Integrity Act (31 USC §3512(c)(1)(B)) to establish administrative controls to reasonably assure that all assets are safeguarded against waste, loss, unauthorized use and misappropriation.
 Although many agencies understand and actively manage more traditional risks to their supply chains (e.g., price fluctuations, supply shortages, delivery delays, etc.), most have not specifically assessed climate-related risks

 Download Resources